Advertising

 A Ruler for Windows Editor's Review Rating

-A Ruler for Windows has been reviewed by George Norman on 19 May 2010.
-Based on the user interface, features and complexity, Findmysoft has rated A Ruler for Windows 4 out of 5 stars, naming it Excellent
+A Ruler for Windows has been reviewed by Jerome Johnston on 09 Mar 2012.
+Based on the user interface, features and complexity, Findmysoft has rated A Ruler for Windows 3 out of 5 stars, naming it Very Good